 New York State Tuition Assistance Program (TAP)

-In order to receive a TAP grant, an individual must be admitted as a full-time matriculated student, meet New York state residency and income requirements, pursue the program of study in which he or she is enrolled, and make satisfactory progress toward completion of his or her program of study.
+In order to receive a TAP grant, an individual must be admitted as a full-time student in an approved program, meet New York State residency and income requirements, pursue the program of study in which he or she is enrolled, and make satisfactory progress toward completion of his or her program of study.

-(for students who received their first TAP award in 2010-2011 and thereafter)
+TAP Satisfactory Academic Progress Standards (for non-remedial (HEOP) students who received their first TAP award in 2010-2011 and thereafter)

 - Completion of a course is defined as meeting course requirements and receiving a letter grade of A, B, C, D or F.